dayanacavalcante/CarPrices/README.md

  _Correlation:_

-We want to know if two variables have any relationship with each other within this data set.
-For these cases, we can calculate the correlation.
-It can be seen that there is not a strong dependence on the variables.
+It is good to know if the variables are related to each other.
+For these cases, the correlation can be calculated.
+There is a considerable correlation between the variables:
+- Selling Price x Year;
+- Selling Price x Transmission Automatic;
+- Owner first x Year;

 **_Data Preparation_**

-Now we transform the object type variables into numeric ones with the Pandas get_dummies function.
+The object type variables were transformed into numerical ones with the function _get_dummies_ from the Pandas library.

 **_Model creation_**

-Create predictive models and predict future values and standards, in order to generalize occurrences and make decisions more efficient.
+The predictive model was created to predict future values and standards, in order to generalize the occurrences and make more efficient decisions.

-For this case study, the Linear Regression model was used.
+For this case study, the Linear Regression Model was used.

-**_Interpretation the results_**

-Interpret the defined models and collect important business insights.
+**_Results_**

-Since we are dealing with a regression problem, the model's performance metrics are calculated through errors.
-The smaller the error, the better.
+For regression problems, the model's performance metrics are calculated using errors.

 The MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error) of the training and test data were quite high.
-We applied the Cross-Validation that showed what was foreseen by MAE and MAPE.
-In other words, our model was unable to return a satisfactory result.
+We applied the _Cross-Validation_ that showed what was foreseen by MAE and MAPE.
+In other words, this model was unable to return a satisfactory result.

-As a solution proposal we can, in the next step, analyze the outliers.
-Linear Regression is an algorithm very sensitive to outliers.
-And if the data set has too many anomalous values, tools like the mean and the variance may not work well.
+In order to improve the model, it is proposed, in the next step, to perform _outliers_ analysis.
+Linear Regression is a very sensitive algorithm to _outliers_.
+And if the data set has too many anomalous values, tools like the _mean_ and the _variance_ may not work well.